victorliu-sq/PaperWriting/BambooSMP.md

 Then, \texttt{w\_rank} is incremented by 1 to indicate the next rank of the woman the current man will propose to in the next iteration.
 The loop then checks whether a rejected man exists at the end of the loop to determine if it should terminate or continue.

+This optimization can significantly reduce the overhead associated with data access in the GS and MW algorithms.